reelyactive/reelay/README.md

     var emitter = null; // Assign your reel data emitter here relay.addListener( { protocol: 'event', path: emitter } );

+### hci

+Listen on a local Bluetooth radio via HCI:

+    relay.addListener( { protocol: "hci", path: null } );

+Requires explicit installation of the serialport package:

+    npm install bluetooth-hci-socket

+You may need to run as super-user to have permission to access the Bluetooth radio.

 License
 -------